hawk2000/Getting_and_Cleaning_Data/README.md

  [1] "Subject" : Each subject is identified by a number from 1 to 30.
 The test subjects are 2, 4, 9, 10, 12, 13, 18, 20 and 24.
 The others are train subjects
  [2] "Activity" : The different activities measured: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING" and "LAYING"

 The rest of the variables contain the mean for the different measures in the original data with time and frequency domain variables.
+They are normalized and bounded within [-1, 1].

 (XYZ) is used to denote 3-axial signals in the X, Y and Z directions.